Why weight loss is a rigged game

 fitness journalism in the country.

-Ask anyone who has tried losing weight and failed.
+Ask anyone who has embarked on a weight loss journey and failed.

 They follow a ‘diet plan’ that excludes the food they love and includes what they don’t.
-They start hitting the gym.
+Then, they start hitting the gym.
 They follow mystery solutions: jeera water in the morning and green tea in the evening.

 The program begins with virtuous intentions and bursts of motivation.
 The weighing scale moves.
 A few kilos are lost.
 They feel good.